Our Gardening Year 2023

 March: Week 5

 Another week of deep gloom and rain limited efforts.
 Another lengthy session of very necessary pothole filling on a rare dryish morning.
-Pricking out seedlings of several perennials Knautia/Aquilegia grown last year.
+Pricking out seedlings of several perennials including Knautia and Aquilegia grown last year.
 Re-organising the plant sales areas.

-I move out some of the cuttings and seeds sown in the greenhouse, to begin to harden them off, in the enviromesh covered stock trailer.
+I moved out some of the cuttings and seeds that were sown in the greenhouse, to begin to harden them off, in the enviromesh covered stock trailer.

 Another session of snowdrop planting in the Malus copse with the Pottiputki.
 More wood ash spreading on the meadows, and for only the second time this year, a very limited sprinkling of ferric phosphate slug pellets near the shooting Clematis, veg beds, and pots of susceptible seedlings, like Erythronium which seem to have germinated very well.